 - If cooking several pancakes in the pan at the same time, make sure you leave enough room for flipping.

-- When cooking, don’t press down on the pancake as it will lose its “fluffiness.”
+- When cooking, only press down lightly on the pancake or it will lose its “fluffiness.”

 - Once cooked, remove each pancake to a flat baking tray and keep warm, but not covered in your oven.
 If you cover, or stack them, the steam will make them soggy.

 Here’s a short video to show you how to make these Banana Oat Pancakes.

 Banana Oat Pancakes Video

 Subscribe to Neil’s Healthy Meals